phetsims/phet-info/doc/phet-software-design-patterns.md

 "Design Patterns: Elements of Reusable Object-Oriented Software", where each state of the state machine is represented by an instance of an abstract "state" base class, and the methods defined in this base class specify all of the stimuli that can be received by the state machine.
-A transition from one state to another is done by switching the instance of of the state from one of these subclasses to another.
+A transition from one state to another is done by switching the instance of the state from one of these subclasses to another.
 This was the approach taken in the Build an Atom game (and several other game implementations), and the base class for all states can be seen at [BAAGameState.js] (https://github.com/phetsims/build-an-atom/blob/master/js/game/model/BAAGameState.js).